royweiss1/GPT_Keylogger/README.md

 This module can also be found in the Playground.ipynb notebook.

 ### Generation ###
-This module offers full evaluation of our framework against an arbitrary AI Assistent responses dataset.
-We offer the option to both generate decyphered responses and also evaluate their similarity to the original responses.
+This module offers full evaluation of our framework against an arbitrary AI Assistant responses dataset.
+We offer the option to both generate deciphered responses and also evaluate their similarity to the original responses.

-Note: Use this module if you wish to repreduce our results from the paper, using the default configuration file.
+Note: Use this module if you wish to reproduce our results from the paper, using the default configuration file.

-To use it you need to spesify a generation-configuration file (an example could be found under `config/generation_config.json`).
+To use it you need to specify a generation-configuration file (an example could be found under `config/generation_config.json`).
 In the config file there are spesifications on:
 - What path should the results be saved to.
 - What model should be used.
 - What hyperparameters should be used to generated the responses using the models.

-We offer a default configuration file for you ease of use.
+We offer a default configuration file for your ease of use.

-The only requerment is that the dataset that is used will follow the following format:
+The only requirement is that the dataset must follow the following format:
 ```
 {
     "paragraphs": [